Protecting Our Time, Energy, and Values When It’s Not Easy to Do

 Implement self-care practices: Engage in activities that help you feel grounded and recharged, such as exercise, mindfulness, or creative pursuits.

-Celebrating your victories, no matter how small, is a powerful way to create a lasting boundary-setting mindset.
-By focusing on your successes and the positive impact of setting boundaries, you'll gradually integrate this practice into your daily life, making it feel more natural and effortless over time.
+Celebrating our victories, no matter how small, is a powerful way to create a lasting boundary-setting mindset.
+By focusing on our successes and the positive impact of setting boundaries, we can gradually integrate this practice into our daily lives, making boundary-setting feel more natural and effortless over time.
 Here are some ways to celebrate your victories and cultivate a boundary-setting mindset:

 Create a "no" club with trusted friends or colleagues to share experiences, offer support, and hold each other accountable in your boundary-setting efforts